tampererer/HybridAnalysis-Public-API-Maltego/README.md

 # Setup
 - Edit HA.py and set "apikey" and "secret" variable with your API key and Secret.
 If you have multiple API keys and Secrets, you can set them to increase quota.
-- Put HA.py and MaltegoTransform.py into your working directory. (e.g. C:\Maltego\Transforms\HybridAnalysis)
+- Put all python files into your working directory. (e.g. C:\Maltego\Transforms\HybridAnalysis)
 - Open HA.mtz to import Maltego configuration.
 - The current configuration uses the following directories, so you may have to change them according to your environment.
 (Maltego -> Transforms -> Transform Manager)